Peperoncino

-In the United States, peperoncini are usually pickled, comparatively mild – most often the variety known in Italy as friggitelli, a fairly sweet cultivar of C. annuum – and commonly used (whole, sliced, or chopped) as a condiment on sandwiches, in salads, and in Italian-style or other Mediterranean-inspired dishes.

 History

-The peperoncino probably came to Italy around the 15th century, when much of Italy was under Spanish dominion.
-It was likely an export from the new world among other plants new to Europe such as the tomato.
+The peperoncino probably came to Italy around the 15th century, when southern Italy was under Spanish dominion.
+It was likely an export from the new world among other plants new to Europe, such as the tomato.
 Like the tomato, the peperoncino was first considered a decorative and possibly poisonous plant before it was adopted into Italian cuisine.
-It might have become popular as a food long before the cookbooks attest to its use.
-These cookbooks were written for the upper classes, while the peperoncino was a cheap and convenient food for the lower classes.
+It might have become popular as a food long before the cookbooks attest to its use; these cookbooks were written for the upper classes, while the peperoncino was a cheap and convenient food for the lower classes.